Who We Are

 Ruthe Anne Conyngham (Vice-Chair)

-Ruthe Anne Conyngham’s passion for healthcare began with her appointment to the board of St Joseph’s Healthcare London in 1999.
-She served as chair from 2003 to 2005.
-She completed terms as chair of the Canadian Healthcare Association (2008) and the Ontario Hospital Association (2007).
-Locally, in addition to serving on the boards of Children’s Health Foundation and the London and Middlesex United Way, she chaired the Lawson Research Institute (2003 to 2006).
+Ruthe Anne Conyngham’s passion for healthcare began with her appointment to the board of St Joseph’s Healthcare London in 1999 (chair 2003 to 2005).
+Ruthe Anne has also served as chair of the Ontario Hospital Association (2007) and Canadian Healthcare Association (2008).
+Locally, in addition to serving on the boards of Children’s Health Foundation and the London and Middlesex United Way, Ruthe Anne completed 2 terms as chair of Lawson Research Institute, where she was recognized as an honorary scientist.

 She was recognized in 2008 as a Leading Woman in her community by the Province of Ontario, honoured as a 2011 YMCA Woman of Excellence, and received a Queen’s Jubilee Medal for volunteerism and commitment to the community.